 Adriana Alcaraz Sánchez

 My research aims to provide a clearer understanding of the nature of consciousness by examining the phenomenology of altered states of consciousness across sleep and wakefulness.
-In recent years, I have been more focused on investigating the links between disordered thoughts, imagination and dreaming.
+In recent years, I have been more focused on investigating the links between disordered thoughts, imagination, and dreaming, as well as immersive forms of daydreaming.

 I’m an interdisciplinary philosopher, and my approach to studying consciousness combines traditional philosophical methods, such as conceptual analysis, with methods from the social sciences, including qualitative research.
 I also draw upon various philosophical traditions, including analytic philosophy, phenomenology, and Eastern philosophy, as well as research from empirical sciences like cognitive psychology and neuroscience.
 For examples of my work, see the Research section.